corda/corda/docs/source/hello-world-contract.rst

 * The transaction has inputs
 * The transaction doesn't have exactly one output
 * The IOU itself is invalid
-* The transaction doesn't require the sender's signature
+* The transaction doesn't require the borrower's signature

 Command constraints
 ~~~~~~~~~~~~~~~~~~~